zyz3413/skills-github-pages/_posts/Comments on Lippmann and Rasmussen.md

 Short run Behavior: intercepts

 p.174 In deriving the quadratic formula, the authors make the familiar gap of taking square roots of both sides, without explaining what happens if $b^2-4ac<0$.
-They should say that the expression on the botto of the page shows that if $b^2-4ac<0$, the equation has no real solutions.
+They should say that the expression on the bottom of the page shows that if $b^2-4ac<0$, the equation has no real solutions.
 Then if $b^2-4ac \ge 0$, we are allowed to take square roots.

 Section 3.3 Graphs of Polynomial Functions